-Select the Data Provider for PostgreSQL from the data provider list.
-You can search for PostgreSQL by typing into the selection box.
+Select the Data Provider for JSON from the data provider list.
+You can search for JSON by typing into the selection box.

 For the Connection String, we need the information mentioned in step 1.
 You can copy the below connection string and adjust it to match your gathered information.
 Use the Verify Connection String option to evaluate if the provided connection string is valid.

 The Select Statement text box is used to define specific data queries.
-We will be gathering all top 100 results from our table beer-sample.
+We will be gathering all the data from the JSON answer.
 You can copy the below select statement and adjust it to match your needs.
 Save your changes by using the right-hand pane option Save Changes.